Alerting System

 time

-Minimum time between alerts for the same rule; default 1 min
+Minimum time between alerts for the same rule; default 1 min.
+Not honored by Blacklist-IOC and Difference rules — both override it to 0

 realert_key